AxisCommunications/media-stream-library-js/CONTRIBUTING.md

 ### Code formatting

-We use [dprint](https://dprint.dev/) to automatically format code, and this is verified during testing (part of linting).
+We use [biome](https://dprint.dev/) to automatically format code, and this is verified during testing (part of linting).
-To make sure tests don't fail on format problems, it's recommended to use a dprint plugin for you editor, or to run `just format` before committing any changes.
+To make sure tests don't fail on format problems, it's recommended to use a biome plugin for you editor, or to run `just format` before committing any changes.

 ## Getting started